node-machine/machine/README.md

 ## Contributing

 If you're interested in contributing to the machine specification, please request to join the project's [Google Group](https://groups.google.com/forum/?hl=en#!forum/node-machine) and introduce yourself to the rest of the core team.
 In the mean time, you can check out the tests for information on how to use all the lower-level features of this module.
 There is also a guide for direct usage of this module in [`docs/DIRECT_USAGE.md`](./docs/DIRECT_USAGE.md).
-Note that you can run the tests for this module using `npm test`, and that we're using a preinstall script to generate a recursive dependency report (via the `licensing` module by 3rdEden).
+Note that you can run the tests for this module using `npm test`.
+To re-generate the recursive dependency report (via the `licensing` module by 3rdEden), run `npm run licensing`.

 ## Issue Submission
 Make sure you've read the [issue submission guidelines](https://github.com/balderdashy/sails/blob/master/CONTRIBUTING.md#opening-issues) from Sails before opening a new issue - the node-machine project uses the same rules.